KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_tournament.md

 - Organizer - Makes decisions and actions related to the marketing of the Tournament, the Regulations and the Website,
 - Judges - Makes decisions and actions related to the Players' compliance with the Timetable, Fair Play, the rest of the Regulations and helps the Players in case of problems with fulfilling its provisions,
 - Discord Server Moderator - Makes decisions and actions related to Discord,
+- Secretary - Keeps the documentation of the Committee, writes a report on its work,
 - Observer Member - Does not play a special role in the Committee's operation, but may act fe. as an advisor,

 1.2 Composition of Judges' Committee will be given in the first Ruling of Tournament.